pulumi/pulumi-google-native/sdk/dotnet/Datastore/README.md

-A Next Generation Pulumi package for creating and managing Google Cloud resources.
+A native Pulumi package for creating and managing Google Cloud resources.